fscorrupt/awesome-stars/README.md

 ## PowerShell

+- [microsoft/Microsoft365DSC](https://github.com/microsoft/Microsoft365DSC) - Manages, configures, extracts and monitors Microsoft 365 tenant configurations
+- [ThomasKur/ModernWorkplaceClientCenter](https://github.com/ThomasKur/ModernWorkplaceClientCenter) - This repository will be the home of a PowerShell Module, which helps to simplify tasks on MDM managed Windows clients.
+In a second step there will be a UI, which leverages these PowerShell functions f
 - [EvotecIT/ADEssentials](https://github.com/EvotecIT/ADEssentials) - PowerShell Active Directory helper functions to manage healthy Active Directory
 - [fleschutz/PowerShell](https://github.com/fleschutz/PowerShell) - Mega collection of 250+ useful cross-platform PowerShell scripts.
 - [EvotecIT/PSWriteHTML](https://github.com/EvotecIT/PSWriteHTML) - PSWriteHTML is PowerShell Module to generate beautiful HTML reports, pages, emails without any knowledge of HTML, CSS or JavaScript.
 To get started basics PowerShell knowledge is required.